 Don’t ever underestimate the power of this simple fact: Your ending will color the way people remember everything you said up to that point.

-So, even if you’re tired as you approach the close of your speech, don’t let your energy flag.
+And for a speech, even if you’re tired as you approach the close , don’t let your energy flag.